zeissmicroscopy/ZEN_Python_OAD_workshop/README.md

 ## Prerequisites

 To run the notebooks locally it is recommended to create a fresh conda environment.
-Please feel to use the provided [YML file](workshop/notebooks/zen_python.yml) (at your own risk) to create such an environment:
+Please feel to use the provided [YML file](workshop/zen_python.yml) (at your own risk) to create such an environment:

     conda env create --file zen_python.yml

 > Important: If one wants to test the labeling & training directly on [arivis Cloud] or create a module it is required to have an account.
+To use [Colab] one needs to have a Google account.

 ## Content